bvds/nutrlan/README.md

 Lanczos vectors may not necessarily remain in the Krylov space due to floating-point roundoff.
-In cases where this is a problem, the user can supply an additional re-orthogonalization routine by specifying the following compiler flag:
+In cases where this is a problem, the user can supply an additional re-orthogonalization routine.

-    -DUSER_ORTHO=dynamicProject

-The example programs (below) include a dummy function, so they will still work if this flag is specified.

 ## Installation guide